-The governing body and senior school management have therefore decided that, upon confirmation of a successful free school meals application, the following uniform will be issued free of charge for Reception Class and key Stage One pupils:
+The governing body and senior school management have therefore decided that, upon confirmation of a successful free school meals application, the following uniform will be issued (terms and conditions apply) free of charge for Reception Class and key Stage One pupils:

 - Reception Class – free first uniform (joggers, polo shirt & sweatshirt)